Light Induced Quantum Anomalous Hall Effect in Cubic Rashba Spin-Orbit Coupled Systems: Introduction

-Achieving topological phase in such spin–orbit–coupled systems requires breaking time-reversal symmetry\cite{Kane-PRL05},\cite{Fu-PRB07}.
-A particularly versatile approach is provided by Floquet engineering, in which periodic driving—such as irradiation with circularly polarized light—effectively breaks time-reversal symmetry and opens topologically nontrivial band gaps\cite{Linder-Nat11},\cite{Wang-Science13}.
+However, achieving topological phase in such spin–orbit–coupled systems requires breaking time-reversal symmetry\cite{Kane-PRL05},\cite{Fu-PRB07},\cite{Ghorashi-arxiv}.
+A particularly versatile approach is provided by Floquet engineering, in which periodic driving—such as irradiation with circularly polarized light—effectively breaks time-reversal symmetry and opens topologically nontrivial band gaps\cite{Linder-Nat11},\cite{Gedik-Science2013}.
 This technique enables dynamic control over the Berry curvature distribution, allowing both the magnitude and the sign of the Chern number to be tuned in systems with strong spin–orbit coupling.
-In this work, we show that a high-Chern-number quantum anomalous Hall phase can be realized in systems with cubic Rashba coupling via the Floquet mechanism.
-Specifically, we find that Chern numbers $\mathcal{C} = 3, 1, 0$ can be achieved by tuning the intensity or photon energy of the incident light.
-We further investigate the influence of linear Rashba and Dresselhaus couplings on these phases.
-In the presence of linear Rashba coupling, Chern numbers $\mathcal{C} = 3, 2, 1, 0$ can be achieved by varying the light intensity; however, the appearance of these nontrivial phases is restricted to specific parameter ranges.
-In contrast, the presence of Dresselhaus coupling yields nontrivial phases across the entire parameter space considered.
+In this work, we demonstrate that a quantum anomalous Hall (QAH) phase with a tunable Chern number can be engineered in a system dominated by cubic Rashba spin–orbit coupling through the application of periodic driving within the Floquet framework.
+Our analysis reveals that by controlling the intensity or photon energy of the incident light, the system can be driven into distinct topological phases characterized by Chern numbers $\mathcal{C} = \pm 3, \pm 1, 0$.
+We further explore the effect of adding linear Rashba and Dresselhaus spin–orbit couplings to the system.
+In isolation, the linear Rashba interaction does not induce a topological phase transition.
+However, when it coexists with cubic Rashba coupling, the Floquet-driven system exhibits a much richer topological structure.
+In this case, the accessible Chern numbers expand to $\mathcal{C} = \pm 3, \pm 2, \pm 1, 0$, achievable by tuning the light intensity.
+Notably, these additional nontrivial topological phases appear only within restricted parameter windows of light–matter coupling, emphasizing the delicate interplay between different spin–orbit terms and external driving.
+In contrast, the inclusion of linear Dresselhaus coupling alone also fails to generate a topological phase transition.
+Strikingly, when cubic Rashba coupling is present, the system can again host nontrivial topological phases.
+Unlike the Rashba case, however, here the QAH phases are found to persist across the entire range of driving parameters, highlighting a fundamental distinction between the influence of Rashba and Dresselhaus interactions in shaping Floquet topological phases.

-{\bf Spin-orbit coupled Hamiltonian}: The most prominent spin-orbit interaction in low- dimensional systems confined within an inversion-asymmetric potential is the Rashba spin-orbit coupling.
-This interaction can be tuned by the external electric field, and is described by the Hamiltonian\cite{Rashba-Sloid}: